cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 </HighlightBox>

 As you can imagine, beyond the rules of the game, there is a lot you need to take care of.
 Therefore, as a start, you ought to simplify to the maximum.
-Have a look at these [ABCI specs](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md) to see what the application needs to do to comply with ABCI, and try to figure out how barebones you would make your first, imperfect, checkers game blockchain.
+Have a look at these [ABCI specs](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md) to see what the application needs to do to comply with ABCI, and try to figure out which barebones you would use to make your first, imperfect, checkers game blockchain.

 ### "Make" the state machine

-Here is how you would do it.
-You _would_ do it, because you are here to learn the Cosmos SDK primarily, not to become proficient at implementing ABCI.
+Here is how you _would_ do it to learn the Cosmos SDK primarily, not to become proficient at implementing ABCI.

 You want to show the minimum viable ABCI state machine.
 Tendermint does not concern itself with whether proposed transactions are valid, and about how the state changes after such a transaction.
 It delegates these to the state machine, which will _transform_ transactions into game moves and states.